 This is the reason why we advised that you should first focus on a well-defined business objective.
 Your advertising budget will reflect your business goal.
-If your business goal is to create brand awareness, you should set a standard advertising budget.
+You should set a standard advertising budget if your business aims to create brand awareness.
 However, if your goal is to generate sales, you must be prepared to invest a good amount of money in Google Ads because if your strategy kicks off and your ad campaign is successful, you will have maximum sales and surplus profit.

-Your advertising budget can also help you determine your estimated cost per click (CPC).
-First, decide on a monthly budget and then divide that by 30 to get your CPS per day.
-For example, if your monthly budget is $5000, your budget for a day will be approximately $167.
+Your advertising budget can help determine your estimated cost per click (CPC).
+First, decide on a monthly budget and then divide that by 30 to get your daily CPS.
+For example, if your monthly budget is $5000, your daily budget will be approximately $167.
 Any keywords with a higher CPC than your estimated CPC must be removed from your ad copy, or you will have to increase your advertising budget.

 3. Set the Structure for Your Google Ads Campaign.

+Structuring your ad campaign will help you to organize everything and stay on track.
 You can have multiple Ads groups in your Google Ads campaign.
-Structuring your ad campaign will help you to organize everything and stay on track.
 Every Ad Group has its own set of ads and corresponding keywords.
-For example, if you want to promote your car repair service in the first ads group, you can have 2-3 ad copies for it and around 20 corresponding keywords.
+For example, if you want to promote your car repair service in the first ad group, you can have 2-3 ad copies and around 20 corresponding keywords.
 It is best to opt for long-tail keywords that match buying intent.

 For example, car repair service in Frisco, TX, is a good, long-tail, location-specific keyword.
 There is a high chance that people using this keyword on Google live in Frisco, Texas, and want to send their car for repair.
 If you advertise using these keywords, you can be amongst the first 3-5 search results that pop on their screens.